digicosmos86/MicroInventor/source/intro.rst

 What are the goals of MicroInventor?
 -----------------------------------------

 **The first and ultimate goal of the curriculum is to foster computational thinking skills.**  We want the students to be able to not only understand the key concepts in computational thinking, such as abstraction and automation, but also solve problems by practicing what they have learned.
 We want the students to apply computational thinking skills more generically in other disciplines and in real life.
-The progression of computational thinking skils follows the framework being developed in Paul Xu's doctoral dissertation.
+The progression of computational thinking skills follows the framework being developed in Paul Xu's doctoral dissertation.
 The instructional activities will explicitly make connections between what the students are doing in this class and what they could do in other disciplines.

 **The second goal of this curriculum is to introduce core concepts and ideas in computer science.** These include software/hardware, data type/structure, input/output, flow control, and networking.
 The curriculum goes beyond programming languages and gives the students a brief overview of interconnected computing devices used in application.
 The students will learn practical skills used by professionals every day in the industry.